plloyd11/craftand/src/content/careers/content-strategist-copywriter.md

 ---
 #####

-# **Marketing Intern**
+# **Digital Marketing Intern**

 Craft & Commerce is dedicated to helping mission-driven organizations thrive in today’s complex, fast-evolving marketplace for attention.
 Our hands-on team delivers better, smarter paid and digital media strategies that empower nonprofits, foundations, public sector organizations, and purposeful brands to amplify their storytelling and drive real-world results.

-We’re looking for a sharp, ambitious student/early career professional to join us as a Marketing Intern--for a 10 week (or flexible time period) paid internship.
+We’re looking for a sharp, ambitious student/early career professional to join us as a Digital Marketing Intern--for a 10 week (or flexible time period) paid internship.

-In the Marketing Intern role, you’ll help advance some of the world’s leading causes by learning to help to develop and steward smart, data-driven paid media campaigns.
+In the Digital Marketing Intern role, you’ll help advance some of the world’s leading causes by learning to help to develop and steward smart, data-driven paid media campaigns.
 You’ll support the C&C team in campaign planning and execution, research and analysis, and crafting marketing communications.

 _Ideal candidates will be ->_